-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PS3, PS4, PS5

-Originally released for PS3, Max Payne 3 is the third entry in the Max Payne franchise and is great for fans of shooting games.
+Originally released for the PS3, Max Payne 3 is the third entry in the Max Payne franchise and is great for those who love to shoot.
 This third-person shooter follows a former NYPD detective nine years after the events of the second game.
 Max is working as a private security contractor in São Paulo, Brazil when he becomes entangled in a mystery filled with death and betrayal.
 Players must defeat various enemies on Payne’s quest for answers.

 #33 Gears of War Series